rackerlabs/support-how-to/content/office-365/getting-started-with-microsoft-teams.md

 ### License a user for Microsoft Teams

 Users must have a valid license that has Microsoft Teams.
-To see which licenses contain Microsoft Teams and to learn how to buy licenses and assign them to a user, please see [add an Office 365 license](/add-an-office-365-license).
+To see which licenses contain Microsoft Teams and to learn how to buy licenses and assign them to a user, see [add an Office 365 license](/add-an-office-365-license).

-### Download, install, and sign-in to the Microsoft Teams desktop client
+### Download, install, and sign in to the Microsoft Teams desktop client

-1. Users can download the Microsoft Teams app on their PC&reg;, Mac&reg;, iOS&reg;, or Android&reg;-powered device by going to the [Download Microsoft Teams site](https://products.office.com/en-us/microsoft-teams/download-app), and choosing the download option of their choice.
+1. Download the Microsoft Teams app for Windows&reg;, MacOS&reg;, iOS&reg;, or Android&reg;-powered devices by going to the [Download Microsoft Teams site](https://products.office.com/en-us/microsoft-teams/download-app).

   **Note:** Users licensed for the Office&reg; applications should use the Microsoft Teams app included with their Office installation.

-2. If you downloaded the desktop app for PC or Mac, launch the installer and follow the instructions to install the app.
-If you downloaded the iOS or Android app, the app doesn't need to be installed.
+2. If you downloaded the desktop app for Windows or MacOS, launch the installer and follow the instructions to install the app.
+If you downloaded the iOS or Android app, you don't need to install anything.

-3. Launch Microsoft Teams and sign-in with your Username and Password when prompted.
+3. Launch Microsoft Teams and sign in with your username and password when prompted.

-### Sign-in to the Microsoft Teams app on the Web
+### Sign in to the Microsoft Teams app on the Web

 Microsoft Teams is accessible using desktop devices, mobile devices, and the Web app through the [Office 365 Portal](https://portal.office.com).

-1. Sign in to the [Office 365 Portal](https://portal.office.com) with your Username and Password.
+1. Sign in to the [Office 365 Portal](https://portal.office.com) with your username and password.

 2. Select the **Teams** icon from the **Apps** menu.
 If the Teams icon isn't visible, select the **All apps** icon, then find the **Teams** icon from the expanded list.

-  **Note:** If you do not see the Teams icon, please reach out to your administrator to ensure you are properly licensed to use Microsoft Teams.
+   **Note:** If you do not see the Teams icon, reach out to your administrator to ensure you are properly licensed to use Microsoft Teams.

 ### Select or join a team

 1. After launching Microsoft Teams, select the **Teams** tab from the left menu.

 2. Teams that you are a member of are listed under the **Your teams** section.
-Select the name of the Team you wish to access.
+Select the name of the Team you want to access.
 If you don't see any Teams listed under **Your teams**, proceed to the next step.

 3. If you don't see any Teams listed under **Your teams**, select **Join or create a team**.